Top 9 Best Heads Up Display (HUD) for Cars in 2019

 -The official software is excellent, the interactivity and the speed are great.

 -Convenient installation process friendly, customer service efficiency is high.

 -The image is not projected onto the windshield.
 The eye needs to focus when viewing the road and HUD

 -The image has a limited visual angle, and if you offset it slightly, the image loses focus.

 -Compatibility problems with hybrid and pure electric vehicles

-Although Garmin cannot compete with Navdy on the richness of functionality and robustness, it offers a richer function than other reflective products.
-And it is much cheaper than Navdy.
-An navdy price is enough to buy three Garmin HUD.
+Although iKiKin cannot compete with ACECAR on the richness of functionality and robustness, it offers a more prosperous function than other reflective products.
+And it’s price much similar to the ACECAR.

 – The power adapter can also charge the connected cell phone

 – Helps you drive safe on the highway